losrobbos/vercel-fullstack-deploy-guide/README.md

 Leave all the defaults that vercel offers you (so never manually state Y or N, just hit enter on every question).

-Click on the URL at the end.
+Click on the generated URL in the terminal at the end.

 Check if you get your React app on the home route.